 Earlier this week, there was a CNA video of the life of a primary 6 student preparing for PSLE that went viral with over 11,000 shares on Facebook.

-I’d be worried too if I look at the statistics.
+I’d be worried too if I look at the statistics on private tuition expenses.

 In 2015, a Household Expenditure Survey revealed that families here spent $1.1 billion per year on tuition.
 This is almost double the $650 million spent 10 years ago and one-third more than the $820 million spent just five years ago.